Tempted by Those We Buy Houses Ads? Weigh the Pros and Cons

 If you partner with a top-rated agent, you can expect even higher profits from your home sale.
 Our data shows that the top 5% of real estate agents across the U.S. sell homes for as much as 10% more than the average real estate agent.
 On a $400,000 home, using a top agent could mean a difference of $40,000 more in your pocket.

-According to the National Association of Realtors (NAR), the final purchase price of homes sold in the open market in 2023 was 100% of the listing price.
+The latest report from the National Association of Realtors (NAR) shows that the final purchase price of homes sold in the open market was 100% of the listing price.

 A few years ago, a seller approached Ramos for help with a home in probate.
 The house was in bad shape, and the son had spoken to several cash buyers.
 They had told him that the house had to be scrapped, and they’d only offered between $300,000 and $350,000.
 Ramos provided him with a market analysis of comparable sales, pointed out areas to spruce it up, and eventually sold the home for $500,000.